 - “The Notion of rpk [kpr] in the Book of Leviticus and Chinese Popular Religion.”
 In Leviticus and Numbers, edited by Athalya Brenner and Archie Chi Chung Lee, 77–95.
 Minneapolis: Fortress, 2013.

 - “The Birth, Early Life, and Commission of Moses: A Reading from Post-Handover Hong Kong.”
 In Exodus and Deuteronomy, edited by Athalya Brenner and Gale A. Yee, 139–55.
 Minneapolis: Fortress, 2012.

-Room G07B, Theology Building, Chinese University of Hong Kong, Shatin, N.T., Hong Kong (China SAR).
+Room 324, Leung Kau Kui Building, The Chinese University of Hong Kong, Shatin, N.T., Hong Kong (China SAR).